vibhor-jain22/lm-lab-gitops-approach/README.md

 ### Step 9 - Update your code, build the docker image and push to the registry

-Lets pretend we've got our Dev hat on.
+Let us pretend we've got our Dev hat on.

 Go back to the codebase for the python app and update the code to include a new book.